All Episodes

 They're just amazing.

-Seven million dollars after his cardiac arrest on Monday Night Football.
+$7 million after his cardiac arrest on Monday Night Football.

 It turned out this was the highest rated.

-It went so viral so fast that it became the highest rated Monday night football game of all time.
+It went so viral, so fast, and it became the highest-rated Monday Night Football game of all time.

-Um and I hope when when he's off the ventilator, and I hope when he's back in and perfect health, that's our prayer, Um that he's gonna wake up and see this and understand that there's a whole world out here of good people, good Americans.
+And I hope when he's off the ventilator, and I hope when he's back in perfect health, that's our prayer, that he's going to wake up and see this and understand that there's a whole world out here of good people, good Americans.

 And anyway, so here's Joy Behar ripping heterosexual men.

-You know, if I start talking about well, you know how women are.
+By the way, Linda, you know, if I start talking about, well, you know how women are.

-I mean, if I go down that road, what's gonna happen?
+I mean, if I go down that road, what's going to happen?

 Oh, forget it.